 Severe HSV infections, including herpes encephalitis Encephalitis Encephalitis is inflammation of the brain that occurs when a virus directly infects the brain or when a virus, vaccine, or something else triggers inflammation.
 The spinal cord may also be involved... read more and infections in newborns Herpes Simplex Virus (HSV) Infection in Newborns Herpes simplex virus infection usually causes only annoying, recurring blisters in healthy adults but can cause severe infection in newborns.
 Newborns may become infected at birth or after birth... read more , are treated with acyclovir given intravenously.
 If the virus becomes resistant to acyclovir, which is very rare, foscarnet can be given intravenously.

 People with herpes simplex keratitis Herpes Simplex Keratitis Herpes simplex keratitis is an eye infection that involves the cornea (the clear layer in front of the iris and pupil) and is caused by herpes simplex virus.
-Eye pain, tearing, redness, a feeling... read more may be given trifluridine eye drops.
+The infection commonly recurs and... read more may be given trifluridine eye drops.
 An ophthalmologist should supervise treatment.

 For people who have minimal discomfort, the only treatment needed for recurring herpes of the lips or genitals is to keep the infected area clean such as by gentle washing with soap and water.
 Applying ice may be soothing and reduce swelling.